chaitali1007/Event-Management-System/README.md

 # Event-Management-System
 # Campus Event Management System 🎓

-A web-based platform for managing and tracking campus events using **HTML, CSS, Bootstrap, PHP, and JavaScript**.
+A web-based platform for managing and tracking campus events using **HTML, CSS, Bootstrap, PHP, and Java**.

 ## 🚀 Features